Police ID Gunman in Minneapolis Shooting as 23-Year-Old

 The Post also reported that Westman was a transgender woman, applying for a name change from Robert to Robin in Dakota County at the age of 17, according to court documents.
 That name change was granted in January 2020.
 The petition added that Westman "identifies as a female and wants her name to reflect that identification."

-In one video of the manifesto, a hand slowly turns the pages of a red notebook, which is laid out on top of what appear to be schematic gun diagrams, the Post reported.
+In one video of the manifesto, a hand slowly turns the pages of a red notebook, which is laid out on top of what appear to be schematics of guns, the Post reported.
 The video also showed diary entries written in English and Russian.

 On another page, Westman wrote, "I am feeling good about annunciation.
 It seems like a good combo of easy attack form and devastating tragedy and I want to do more research.
 I have concerns about finding a large enough group.
 I want to avoid any parents, but pre and post school drop off.